haydenratliff/haydenratliff.github.io/_pages/portfolio.md

   - /portfolio
 ---

 Welcome to my portfolio!
-Below are some of the projects I've worked on.
+Below is a selection of some of the ML and Data Science projects I've worked on.
 Click on each project for more details.

 {% include base_path %}